-Similar to 529 plans, Coverdell education savings accounts (Coverdell ESA) are not tax deductible, but plan assets within the account can grow on a tax-deferred basis.
+Similar to 529 plans, Coverdell education savings accounts (Coverdell ESA) are not tax deductible, but plan assets within the account can grow tax deferred.
 In addition, distributions used to cover qualified education expenses are tax free.
-The benefit of a Coverdell ESA is it allows you more control over how contributions are invested.
+The benefit of a Coverdell ESA is it gives you more control over how contributions are invested.
 These types of accounts also allow you to pay for elementary, secondary and college expenses.
 Annual contributions are capped at \$2,000 per beneficiary.
-The ability to make a contribution is completely phased out at \$220,000 of MAGI for joint filers and \$110,000 for single.12
+The ability to make a contribution is completely phased out at \$220,000 of MAGI for joint filers and \$110,000 for single.